Improving London Waterloo station

 The roof that covers the station concourse was rebuilt just after the First World War in 1922.
 After over 100 years of protecting passengers from the elements, it’s time to replace the old glazing

-The work is needed as the existing glazing and support structures needed more intensive and expensive maintenance to stop leaks.
+The work is needed as the existing glazing and support structures require more intensive and expensive maintenance to stop leaks.

 Work to replace the glazed panels and the support structures which hold them and a full repaint of the roof structure started in summer 2023 and will continue for four years.
 The project also includes repairing the Porte Cochere roofs which provide shelter on Cab Road.